Paint a rose with watercolors and a black resist medium to create gorgeous faux stained glass rose art, as shown in the how-to photographs below.

 Related: Art and Science Experiment with Watercolor Resist

-A few days after her first watercolor rose painting she painted two more watercolor roses.
-Even though she had watched me paint my watercolor rose a few days prior, I could see the influence that observing my work had on her rose painting.
+A few days after her first watercolor rose painting, she painted two more roses with different colors.
+Even though she had watched me paint a rose with watercolor a few days prior, I could see the influence that observing my work had on her rose art painting.

 Related: Easy Felt Flowers with Twig Stems

-If you like working with black glue you may like some of the other art projects below.
+If you like working with black glue, you may be interested in other art projects on the list below.
 Click on the title to see the full tutorial for each art project.

 - Winter Tree Black Glue Watercolor Resist Art